 Before doing a slide with a timeline, consider first what you want to show.
-Check seven ways you can use timelines in your presentation:
+Check seven ways you can use such visuals in your presentation:

-1. Showing progress or sequence by simple horizontal timeline
+1. Showing progress or sequence by a simple horizontal timeline

 Tracking events horizontally from left to right, like reading a book or using a ruler.
 This is the most common type of timeline, suitable for any meeting and presentation.